brightcove/brightcove-player-sdk-ios/README.md

 * If retrieving videos from Video Cloud via the Playback Service, before calling `-[BCOVPlaybackController setVideos:]`, use the update method on the `BCOVVideo` to only contain the source you want (see the "Values" section for more info).

-* If you prefer HTTPS HLS, `[BCOVBasicSourceSelectionPolicy sourceSelectionHLSWithScheme:kBCOVSourceURLSchemeHTTPS]` allows you to prefer a specific scheme.
-This will not convert non HTTP URLs to HTTPS URLs.
-If you choose to select HTTPS, ensure that your CDN is configured for HTTPS.
+* You can use the helper method `[BCOVBasicSourceSelectionPolicy sourceSelectionHLSWithScheme:scheme]` to create a policy that prefers a specific scheme.
+This is the method used to create the default source selection policy that prefers HTTPS.

 * Similar to updating the video object, you may also implement your own source selection block.